fhiso/sources-and-citations/citation-elements.md

 access to definition of the *citation element term* to determine the *range*.

+Exceptionally, a *conformant* application *may* also discard any *string* which it has credible reason to believe contains malware or illegal content, or if it is so long that the application cannot reasonably handle it.

+{.example}  An applicaton might opt to discard all *strings* that appear to be Windows executables.

 ### Cardinality

 The **cardinality** of a *citation element term* records how many